What Is a Urostomy?

 Common types of urostomies

 Ileal conduit.
 This surgery makes a tube (conduit) from part of the ileum.
-This is the last section of the small intestine.
+This is the last part of the small intestine.
 Urine leaves the body through this tube.
 One end of the conduit is sewn shut.
 The other end is brought through the abdominal wall to form a stoma.
 The ureters are detached from the bladder and connected to the conduit.
 Urine flows through the ureters and into the conduit.
 Urine then leaves the body through the stoma.
-This surgery does not change the way stool passes from the body.
+This surgery doesn't change the way stool passes from the body.
 An ileal conduit is the most common type of urostomy.

 Ureterostomy.
 This surgery brings the ureters through the abdominal wall to form 1 or 2 stomas.
 In this case, the stomas are smaller.
 This is because the ureters are more narrow than the ileum or the colon.

 Orthotopic neobladder.
-This is called a neobladder because, in some people, it may be possible to create a new bladder from a part of the bowel.
+This is called a neobladder because, in some people, it may be possible to make a new bladder from a part of the bowel.
 The new bladder is connected to the urethra.
-So a person can urinate normally.
+So a person can pee normally.
 No stoma is needed since the urine empties naturally through the urethra.
 If the new bladder doesn’t work as a normal bladder, a catheter may have to be inserted to drain urine.

 The stoma is pink or red and moist.
 This is because the insides of the ileum, the colon, and the ureters are like the inside of the mouth.